SRON-Earth/Balsa/Documentation/Manual.md

 | 163    | 250 | 152   | 99   |
 | 99     | 248 | 199   | 89   |

-The classification problem in this example is to label each piece of fruit as either and apple or an orange, based on the measurement data.
+Each piece of fruit has to be labeled as either and apple or an orange, based on the measurement data.
 Since there are only two possible labels ('apple' or 'orange') this is an example of a *binary classification problem*.

 ### Training

-The classification problem can be solved in practice by *training* a machine learning tool on a set of data points for which the labels are already known.
+The classification problem can be solved by *training* a machine learning tool on a set of data points for which the labels are already known.
 The training process creates a *predictive model* (or simply *model*) that can predict the labels for points that were not part of the training data.

 A *training set* is a data set as the one shown earlier, plus a corresponding set of known labels ('apple' or 'orange') for each point.
-The training set has to be obtained from a source that is known to be correct, or as correct as possible.
+The training set has to be obtained from a source that is known to be correct, or as close to correct as possible.
 In this case, it could have been a human observer that wrote down the correct labels for 1000 pieces of fruit.
-If, as in this example, the training set is likely to be completely correct, it is called the 'ground truth'.
+If, as in this example, the training set is likely to be completely correct, it is often called the *ground truth*.

-Labels are often represented as integers, because the semantic interpretation is not important to most machine learning algorithms.
+Labels are usually represented as integers in machine learning, because their semantic interpretation is not important to most machine learning algorithms.
 Using 0 to identify oranges and 1 to identify apples, the ground truth for the example data points might be as follows:

 | Apple? |
 |--------|